fo76utils/nifskope/README.md

 ### Download

 Binary packages for Windows and Linux can be downloaded from [Releases](https://github.com/fo76utils/nifskope/releases).
 The most up to date builds are automatically generated on any change to the source code, and are available as artifacts from GitHub workflows under [Actions](https://github.com/fo76utils/nifskope/actions).
 Note that downloading artifacts requires signing in to GitHub.
-Binaries have been built for CPUs with support for AVX2.
+Binaries have been built for CPUs with support for AVX2, or AVX and F16C (NifSkope\_noavx2.exe).

 You can also download the latest official release from [niftools/nifskope](https://github.com/niftools/nifskope/releases), or development builds from [hexabits/nifskope](https://github.com/hexabits/nifskope/releases).